by Tony Davis

 "We better arm ourselves properly before we go picking any more fights"

-SQL Monitor Part of the SQL DBA Bundle
+Part of the SQL DBA Bundle

 Know exactly which queries are using the most resources, with the SQL DBA Bundle.